krixik-ai/krixik-docs/docs/examples/single_module_pipelines/single_translate.md

 This document is a walkthrough of how to assemble and use a single-module pipeline that only includes a [`translate`](../../modules/ai_modules/translate_module.md) module.

-Machine translation involves using algorithms and artificial intelligence to translate text from one language to another.
-Its applications include facilitating global communication, translating documents and websites, enabling multilingual customer support, and enhancing accessibility to information across linguistic barriers.
+Machine translation involves using artificial intelligence to translate text from one human language to another.
+Its applications include facilitating global communication, enabling multilingual customer support, and enhancing access to information across linguistic barriers.

 The document is divided into the following sections: